atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 %
 “fellows in England, no, nor in Jre
 1 “land neither, honey. — This Sword,
-“Sir” — continued’he, looking fiercely at Mr. Selby, * and drawing it half out of the Scabbard — this Sword, Sir, shall ■ “Soon malic you know, as it has many “a better man,, that.
+“Sir" — continued’he, looking fiercely at Mr. Selby, * and drawing it half out of the Scabbard — this Sword, Sir, shall ■ “Soon malic you know, as it has many “a better man,, that.
 I am not your itl low.
 Sir, in anything.
 D -- -- -- -- -- n me';
-“do you'know That I shave often dis “patched a brace of impertinent pup“ “in a morning with a brace of bul lets, and then sat down to my„te'a “with as much composure assis L had “but that moment stepped out; of “bed ?”
+“do you'know That I shave often dis “patched a brace of impertinent pup“ “in a morning with a brace of bul lets, and then sat down to my„te'a “with as much composure assis L had “but that moment stepped out; of “bed ?"
 •«.
-j “Aye” ' — replied mr.'shelby*rrtfeteh
+j “Aye" ' — replied mr.'shelby*rrtfeteh
 ing a deep Sigh,, on the recollection of charles’s unhappy affair — ‘‘ it is to the G 5 “ready
 I